 On summer evenings you can also relax on the outside terrace and make believe you truly are 'to the manor born', or explore the grounds and the surrounding area using the hotel's own ‘Field Guide’, which details footpaths around the grounds and beyond; the hotel is right in the middle of the pleasant village of Hampton-in-Arden and it's just a short stroll to the village shops and pub.
-There's even a train station, so if you want a lazy weekend in the country that's also eco-friendly, you can leave the car keys at home.
 All in all a beautiful – and beautifully run – place for both cosmopolitan Brummies and jaded Londoners to get their feet muddy.

 Have your say

 You must be signed in to leave a review, please sign in or register with us to continue.Sign In

 If you're the owner of this place you can sign up for a 'Featured Owner' account so that you can add your own text, images and more...Owner Sign Up

 15 rooms, made up of 12 doubles and 3 suites.